Recipe of the Day Categories:

 One 35-ounce can peeled Italian tomatoes,

-coarsely chopped, liquid reserved
+drained and coarsely chopped, liquid reserved

 2 cups beef stock or canned low-sodium broth